PACE financing

-PACE financing (property assessed clean energy financing) is a means used in the United States of America of financing energy efficiency upgrades, disaster resiliency improvements, water conservation measures, or renewable energy installations of residential, commercial, and industrial property owners.
-Depending on state legislation, PACE financing can be used to finance building envelope energy efficiency improvements such as insulation and air sealing, cool roofs, water efficiency products, seismic retrofits, and hurricane preparedness measures.
-In some states, commercial PACE financing can also fund a portion of new construction projects, as long as the building owner agrees to build the new structure to exceed the local energy code.
+PACE financing (property assessed clean energy financing) is a method used in the United States of America for financing energy efficiency upgrades, disaster resiliency improvements, water conservation measures, or renewable energy installations in existing or new construction of residential, commercial, and industrial property owners.
+Depending on state legislation, PACE financing can be used to fund water efficiency products, seismic retrofits, resiliency, and other measures with social benefits.

-The business model of the PACE program has been criticized.
-Private companies get a lien against a house, and prioritized payback.
+The business model of the residential PACE ("R-PACE") program has been criticized.
+The financial contracts are secured by a super-senior loan on the property, which takes priority over other common liens such as claims held by a mortgage lender.
+This can make it difficult for borrowers participating in the PACE program to obtain other, more traditional sources of financing (such as refinancing their home mortgage) or to sell their house.
 In addition, private contractors solicit homeowners to sign PACE contracts.
+Commercial PACE ("C-PACE") is widely accepted and enabled in most states, while R-PACE remains controversial and unavailable in most states (the exceptions being California and Florida).
+The super seniority structure of PACE also plays a role on the commercial side of the market and can also render it challenging for developers to raise traditional bank capital if they have a C-PACE loan.

 Examples of energy efficiency and renewable energy upgrades range from adding more attic insulation to installing rooftop solar panels for residential projects and chillers, boilers, LED lighting and roofing for commercial projects.
-In areas with PACE legislation in place, governments offer a specific bond to investors or in the case of the open-market model, private lenders provide financing to the building owners to put towards an energy retrofit.
-The loans are repaid over the selected term (over the course of somewhere between 5 and 25 years) via an annual assessment on their property tax bill.
+In areas with PACE legislation in place, governments offer a specific bond to investors or in the case of the open-market model, private capital providers purchase a tax lien from the taxing authority and provide financing to the building owners to put towards an energy retrofit.
+The financings are repaid over the selected term (over the course of somewhere between 5 and 35 years) via an annual assessment on their property tax bill.
 PACE bonds can be issued by municipal financing districts, state agencies or finance companies and the proceeds can be used to retrofit both commercial and residential properties.
-One of the most notable characteristics of PACE programs is that the loan is attached to the property rather than an individual.
-A PACE loan is therefore said to be nonrecourse to the borrower.
+One of the most notable characteristics of PACE programs is that it is not structured as a traditional loan, but rather a property tax special assessment and financing is attached to the property rather than an individual.
+A PACE contract runs with the land and is therefore said to be nonrecourse to the property owner.

-PACE can also be used to finance leases and power purchase agreements (PPAs).
+PACE can also be used to finance third-party owned systems financed through leases and power purchase agreements (PPAs).
 In this structure, the PACE property tax assessment is used to collect a lease payment of services fee.
-The primary benefit of this approach is that project costs may be lower due to the provider retaining the tax incentives and passing the benefit on to the property owner as a lower lease or services payment.
+The primary benefit of this approach is that the financing does not rely upon property owner credit and the project costs may be lower due to the provider retaining the tax incentives and passing the benefit on to the property owner as a lower lease or services payment.